hughesd9/TwitterBot/README.md

 # TwitterBot
-A twitter bot to do sentiment analysis.
+A twitter bot that takes in user input to search for tweets with a certain keyword and like the tweet if it is above a given polarity after doing some sentiment analysis.

 Learning outcomes:
    1. Learned how to create a twiiter bot using Twitter's API